-Hours of operation: Generally, most businesses operate from 9 a.m. to 2 p.m. and from 5 to 8 p.m., closing for those crucial three “siesta hours.”
+Generally, most businesses operate from 9 a.m. to 2 p.m. and from 5 to 8 p.m., closing for those crucial three “siesta hours.”
 Restaurants will typically open for lunch around 1 p.m., close at 4 p.m., and open again for dinner service from 8 p.m. to midnight.
 Most museums are closed on Mondays.
-Many businesses in Spain close for the month of August.
+Many businesses in Spain also close for the month of August.

 The perfect place to begin is Las Ramblas.
 Even as the sun dips down, street performers keep the crowds entertained and the sidewalks fill with partygoers craving some tapas and wine before heading out.
 From here, the throngs usually head to their favorite haunts.
 Hidden in the serpentine alleyways of the gothic quarter are tiny, spirited bars and clubs that are owned by locals and offer a true Spanish party.
 Alongside them are British and Irish pubs popular with tourists and backpackers.
 Plaça Real, in the heart of the gothic quarter, has plenty of high-energy venues.

-The Raval district is the most international part of the city.
+The Raval district is the most international part of the city and another of the best places to visit in Barcelona.
 The hipster bars and kebab places are filled with bushy beards and a laid back atmosphere.
 But for those looking for the swankiest party in town, head to the Port Olímpic area.
 It has a host of seaside bars and nightclubs, and is a short distance away from Las Ramblas.
-Here, the girls are model gorgeous and the men cookie cutter perfect.
+Here, the girls are model gorgeous and the men cookie-cutter perfect.
 Wear your best and don’t be afraid to let loose on the dance floor.